xaionaro-go/secureio/README.md

 # TODO

-* increase code-coverage to 90%
+* encrypt key-exchange with PSK hash (if set)
+* allow reordering using heap-queue.
+* allow use all message types
 * add an unit-test for key renew
 * implement `(*sendInfo).SendNow()`
 * implement smart lockers
 * check keyCreatedAt
 * error if key hasn't chagned
-* encrypt key-exchange with PSK (if set)
 * verify TS difference sanity
 * don't use `Async` for sync-writes.
 * route messenger-related errors to the messenger's handler.